 Sometimes, it’s easier to get customers engaged when you include visuals in your interactive marketing.
-Visual content grabs attention fast and makes content look more appealing.
+Visual content grabs attention fast and makes the content look more appealing.
 Visual content also has a higher chance of shares on social media.

 Remember, when using images in your polls, be careful about your picture choices.
-Your visuals need to be high quality to earn audience attention.
-You’ll also need to avoid using anything that’s already got a copyright protection.
+Your visuals need to be of high quality to earn audience attention.
+You’ll also need to avoid using anything that’s already got copyright protection.

 Quizzes and surveys might seem like the same thing.